Summoner-Network/summoner-desktop/README.md

 1. Create `renderer/features/n_m_<feature-name>/`
 2. Add an `index.html` (and `landing.js` if needed).
-3. Restart the app—your new button appears at (n,m).
+3. Restart the app so that you can see your new button appear at (n,m).

 ### Add a JS-Triggered Button